terralang/terra/api.md

             [...]
     end

 _Terra function definition_.
 Adds the [function definition](#function_definition) specified by the code to the Terra function `myfunctionname`.
 If `myfunctionname` is not a Terra function, then it first creates a new function declaration using the same rules as Terra function declarations.
-If `myfunctionname` is a method specifier (e.g. `terra mystruct:mymethod(arg0 : type0,...)`), then it is desugared to `terra mystruct.methods.mymethod(self : &mystruct, arg0 : type0,...)`.

 ---